 Teaching, Research, and Service

-Roxanna Senyshyn is Assistant Professor of Applied Linguistics and Communication Arts and Sciences.
-She teaches undergraduate and post-graduate courses in English as a second language education and undergraduate courses in applied linguistics and intercultural communication.
+Roxanna Senyshyn is an Associate Professor of Applied Linguistics and Communication Arts and Sciences.
+She teaches undergraduate and postgraduate courses in English as a second language education and undergraduate courses in applied linguistics and intercultural communication.

 Prior to this appointment, she was Senior Lecturer and Coordinator of Academic Integration Courses (AIC) and ESL Support, a program of specialized courses she developed to meet the needs of domestic and international English learners at Penn State Abington.
 This program includes basic writing, first-year composition, and business writing courses and writing tutorials for multilingual writers; college reading development and listening skills courses; and first-year seminar courses that encompass development of intercultural communication skills and serve as an orientation for recent immigrant and new international students.

 Her research interests include three foci.
 Her current focus is on transformative intercultural learning in preparation and development of teachers throughout their careers as they prepare to work with linguistically and culturally diverse learners.
 The other strands of her research center on English learners in higher education with the emphasis on second language writing pedagogy and assessment and socio-linguistic integration of international students.

 Her teaching, research, and service reflect her commitment to provide educational leadership in conceptualizing and implementing linguistically and culturally responsive practices and curriculum design at primary, secondary, and post-secondary levels.